Svenito/versup/README.md

-        "postcommit": "",  # Script to execute after committing "pretag": "",  # Script to execute before tagging "posttag": "",  # Script to execute after tagging "prerelease": "",  # Script to execute before releasing "postrelease": "",  # Script to execute after releasing },
+        "postcommit": "",  # Script to execute after committing "pretag": "",  # Script to execute before tagging "posttag": "",  # Script to execute after tagging },
 }

 ```

+If you want to override any settings, you can do this by creating a `~/.config/versup.json`
-You can edit this file to affect all bumps, or create a `.versup.json` file in your project root
+file or a `.versup.json` in your local project.
+Versup will read its default settings,
-and versup will use these values to override the global ones.

-It is worth noting that the default config will be merged at runtime into the global config so that
-any new settings that get added to the config are present.
-The global config will remain unaffected however.
-New config settings need to be added manually in the meantime.
-There is a plan to automate this in future releases.
+then merge in the global config (`~/.config/versup.json`), and finally
+merge in the project level config.

 # Template tags